rse/vingester/README.md

 desktop/window-captured or [NDI](https://www.ndi.tv/)-multicasted video
 streams for further use in video mixing applications.

-Although not strictly tied to this use case, **Vingester** is primarily intended as an essential companion application to [OBS Studio](https://obsproject.com/) and [OBS.Ninja](https://obs.ninja/) in order to ingest the video streams of OBS.Ninja meeting particpants into an OBS Studio based production in an efficient and robust way.
+Although not strictly tied to this use case, **Vingester** was born for and is primarily intended as an essential companion application to [OBS Studio](https://obsproject.com/) and [OBS.Ninja](https://obs.ninja/) in order to ingest the video streams of OBS.Ninja meeting particpants into an OBS Studio based production in an efficient and robust way.
 The